MaryMay1923/CS-330/README.md

 C++ uses switches, and they are set up in a very similar way to other languages.
 You may use "break"s to escape the switch or "continue"s to keep evaluating the conditionals.

 ## Loops
 C++ has four different types of loops: while, do-while, for, and for-each.
 Though they are similar, their set up and uses are different and useful in unique applications.
+Other than the fact that loops are repeated, the code block within a loop is no different than that in a function.

 ### While Loops
 While loops repeat a block of code as long as the conditional statement within the parenthesis remains true.
 If the conditional statement is ever false, including if it is false before the start of the loop, it will not run.
 It is important that something within the while loop changes that conditional so that the loop does not go on forever.